“…A man shall leave his father and mother and the two shall become one flesh…” – Mark 10:7-8

-One of the questions I am often asked is, “Is there really a key to keeping a marriage intact?”
-Well, there are several references to having a happy marriage in the Bible, but there is one key verse that is found only once in the Old Testament and twice in the New Testament.
+What’s the key to keeping a marriage intact?
+In today’s world of broken relationships, this is a question I’m asked often.
+Well, there are several Biblical references that offer insight into building a happy marriage, but there’s one key verse that is found both in the Old and New Testament: “…a man shall leave his father and mother and the two shall become one flesh..”
+(Mark 10:7-8).
 The theme is clear: We are to leave, cleave, and weave.

 Leave.
 Cleave.
 Weave.
 Three crucial components for a lasting marriage.